memgraph/docs/cypher-manual/clauses/match.md

 ### 3.3.
 Returning multiple relationships with variable length

-If a variable length is used, the list of relationships can be returned by adding `variable=` at the beginning of the `MATCH` clause.
+If a variable length is used, the list of relationships can be returned by adding `variable=` at the beginning of the `MATCH` clause:

 ```cypher
 MATCH p=({ name: 'John' })<-[:FRIENDS_WITH*1..2]-()